KarthikSundar2002/KarthikSundar2002.github.io/_posts/2020-09-29-Starting-C.md

 I have looked at several resources but I enjoyed learning from this: [C Programming Tutorial](https://www.cprogramming.com/tutorial/c-tutorial.html?inl=nv)  (!Kudos to the creator for keeping such a polished course free).

 Note: It is not necessary for you to read the whole thing before you start to code.
 It is better if you code and practice along the way.
 A good form of practice is Competitive Programming.
-More about that in the next post.
+If want to know about how to start Competitive Programming, you can find it [here](https://kodersdiary.com/Starting-Competitive-Programming).